-They are finding 1.
-Planning the execution of the E.A. framework plays a critical role in achieving an E.A. practical framework that was revealed in this study.
-Previous researchers have explained how the lack of proactive planning is one of the factors that hinder the execution of E.A. practical frameworks (Asfaw et al., 2009).
+They are finding 1

+Planning the E.A. framework's execution plays a critical role in achieving an E.A. practical framework that was revealed in this study.
+Previous researchers have explained how the lack of proactive planning is one factor that hinders the execution of E.A. practical frameworks (Asfaw et al., 2009).
 The findings from this study also supported Meyers (2011) theory that planning E.A. objectives aids in the creation of an enterprise mission, vision, and strategic business plan.
-The planning process requires building relationships with crucial E.A. leadership to execute the E.A. framework process successfully. planning is a reasonable step that is a vital best practice in the E.A. frameworks process.
-Research by Rollings (2010) indicated that more effort needs to be invested in streamlining the connection between E.A. and the strategic planning needs of organizations.
+The planning process requires building relationships with crucial E.A. leadership to execute the E.A. framework process successfully.
+Besides, planning is a reasonable step that is a vital best practice in the E.A. frameworks process.
+Research by Rollings (2010) indicated that more effort needs to be invested in streamlining the connection between E.A. and organizations' strategic planning needs.

-Finding 2.
-The compliance guidelines that I.T. organizations apply when trying to achieve an E.A. framework were also a theme identified in this study.
+The compliance guidelines that I.T. organizations apply when trying to achieve an E.A. framework were also themes identified in this study.
 The analysis reveals that compliancy mandates do not provide practical guidance about E.A. transformation best practices.

 The analysis disclosed that some participants felt frustrated with the compliance guidelines set by departments because the instructions can affect the workflow of the metric process; moreover, compliancy guidelines affect the CPIC process and can affect the amount of funding for I.T. and E.A. initiatives.
 Previous research indicated that the OMB mandates that federal agencies document and submit their E.A. initiatives to the OMB for review, along with any significant changes that may occur to the E.A. process (Grasso, 2011).
-The OMB also uses various studies to evaluate the adequacy and efficiency of each agency's E.A. compliance.
-For instance, Powner et al. 's (2014) examination indicated that PortfolioStat requires federal government agencies to conduct annual reviews of their I.T. portfolios (e.g., E.A.) as part of an effort to reduce commodity I.T. spending.
-Agencies are expected to demonstrate how their I.T. investments align with their missions and business objectives.
-Several federal government agencies have experienced limitations in the implementation of the PortfolioStat initiative, for example, the Chief Information Officers' authority constraints.
-The findings in this study reveal that the best practices of meeting mandates and compliance guidelines are not followed when making I.T. decisions.
+The OMB also uses various studies to evaluate the adequacy and efficiency of each agency's E.A. compliance. instance, Powner et al. 's (2014) For examination indicated that PortfolioStat requires federal government agencies to conduct annual reviews of their I.T. portfolios (e.g., E.A.) as part of an effort to reduce commodity I.T.
+Agencies are spendina. expected to demonstrate how their I.T. investments align with their missions and business objectives.
+Several federal government agencies have experienced limitations in implementing the PortfolioStat initiative, for example, the Chief Information Officers' authority constraints.
+This study's findings reveal that the best practices of meeting mandates and compliance guidelines are not followed when making I.T. decisions.
 The compliancy process does not provide practical guidance about E.A. transformation best practices.

-Finding 3.
-Findings in this study reveal that I.T. security challenges exist for I.T. organizations when executing an E.A. practical framework.
-Participants emphasized their concerns about how I.T. security guidelines, such as Cybersecurity and firewall policies, can impede EA-related initiatives.
+Findings in this study reveal that I.T. security challenges exist for I.T. organizations when executing an E.A.
+Participants practical framework. emphasized their concerns about how I.T. security guidelines, such as Cybersecurity and firewall policies, can impede EA-related initiatives.
 Limited research exists on the I.T. security challenges organizations face with the implementation of EA-related initiatives.
-A great deal of research has been focused on how security is an integral part of the E.A. process and on how the synergy of security and E.A. working together save the organization money and time (Madewell, 2014; Minoli, 2008), but little research is focused on the challenges and I.T. security constraints that I.T. organizations face when implementing EA-related initiatives.
+A great deal of research has been focused on how security is an integral part of the E.A. process and on how the synergy of security and E.A. working together save the organization money and time (Madewell, 2014; Minoli, 2008), but little research is focused on the challenges and I.T. security constraints that I.T. organizations face when implementing EArelated initiatives.